 If you’re looking for a traditional in-person treatment option, clear aligners like Invisalign or ClearCorrect provide a much less noticeable, more flexible alternative to braces.

-Otherwise, if you’re interested in going a non-traditional route, you might consider online clear aligners like byte or SmileDirectClub.
-We think byte is the best option thanks to their fast treatment times and excellent customer service.
+Otherwise, if you’re interested in going a non-traditional route, you might consider online clear aligners like Byte or SmileDirectClub.
+We think Byte is the best option thanks to their customer service, lifetime warranty, and the technology they incorporate into their treatment.

 How do I get dental insurance?